-- (i) For each option endorsed at the concept assessment stage, ARTC will provide a project feasibility report to the RCG. - (ii) Unless ARTC and the RCG agrees otherwise, the project feasibility report will include: - (A) confirmation of project objectives, including a preliminary functional specification; - (B) brief outline of scope; - (C) identification of estimated project costs (with a +/-20% range); - (D) potential benefits, including capacity, maintenance and operating benefits; - (E) preliminary risk assessment; - (F) preliminary project management plan, including initial estimate of timeline for milestones;
+- (i) For each option endorsed at the concept assessment stage, ARTC will provide a project feasibility report to the RCG. - (ii) TheUnless ARTC and the RCG agrees otherwise, the project feasibility report maywill include: - (A) confirmation of project objectives, including a preliminary functional specification; - (B) brief outline of scope; - (C) identification of estimated project costs (with a +/-20% range); - (D) potential benefits, including capacity, maintenance and operating benefits; - (E) preliminary risk assessment; - (F) preliminary project management plan, including initial estimate of timeline for milestones; - (G) details of any variation to the budgeted costs to undertake Project Feasibility; - (H) outline of Project Assessment stage, including an estimate of budget.